Spencer Boyd

-Spencer Paul Boyd (born June 26, 1995) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 12 Chevrolet Silverado for Young's Motorsports.
+Spencer Paul Boyd (born June 26, 1995) is an American professional stock car racing driver and team owner.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 76 Chevrolet Silverado RST for Freedom Racing Enterprises, a team he co-owns with Chris Miller.
 Boyd has also previously competed in the NASCAR Cup Series and NASCAR Xfinity Series.

 Racing career

 Early career

-Starting at age four in dirt bike racing, Boyd moved up to go-karts a year later.
+Starting at the age of four in dirt bike racing, Boyd moved up to go-karts a year later.
 In 2009, he moved up to Legends car racing at Charlotte Motor Speedway and Rockingham Speedway, winning championships at The Rock in 2011 and 2012.
 From there, Boyd moved up to Pro Trucks and limited late models at Hickory Motor Speedway.

 Craftsman Truck Series

 Boyd debuted in 2016, driving for MB Motorsports at Martinsville Speedway.
 A crash hampered his efforts, and he finished 28th.
-Six races later at Gateway Motorsports Park, he drove Premium Motorsports' No. 49 truck to a top twenty finish (19th).
+Six races later at Gateway Motorsports Park, he drove Premium Motorsports' No. 49 truck to a top-twenty finish (nineteenth).
 He then returned to the series for the Ford EcoBoost 300, driving MAKE Motorsports' No. 50 truck.

 Boyd joined Rick Ware Racing's Truck Series team in 2017, splitting the No. 12 truck with Cody Ware.
-He failed to qualify at Daytona International Speedway but finished 20th in his next attempt, at Kansas Speedway.
-He was shuffled to Beaver Motorsports' No. 50 the following week, and finished 20th again.
+He failed to qualify at Daytona International Speedway but finished twentieth in his next attempt, at Kansas Speedway.
+He was shuffled to Beaver Motorsports' No. 50 the following week, and finished twentieth again.
 With the disbanding of RWR's Truck operation, the rest of his scheduled starts did not happen.
-However, Boyd did run the Fred's 250 at Talladega Superspeedway with Copp Motorsports, running as high as fourth before getting caught up in a last-lap wreck to finish 13th.
+However, Boyd did run the Fred's 250 at Talladega Superspeedway with Copp Motorsports, running as high as fourth before getting caught up in a last-lap wreck to finish thirteenth.

 After not starting a single truck race in 2018, it was announced on January 7, 2019, that Boyd would pilot the No. 20 Chevrolet Silverado for Young's Motorsports full-time in 2019.
 In the season-opening race, the 2019 NextEra Energy 250, Boyd avoided near-ubiquitous attrition to capture his first top-ten result in fourth.
 At Kentucky Speedway in July, Boyd was involved in an on-track incident with Natalie Decker, eliminating both drivers from the race.
 The situation later boiled over into the truck garage, culminating in Decker taking Boyd's hat off his head and slamming it on the ground before being verbally warned by a NASCAR official and escorted away by her team.
 On July 30, days before the Eldora Dirt Derby, Boyd announced he would withdraw from the race due to back pain that was exacerbated when he decided to compete in the previous week's Gander RV 150 at Pocono against his doctor's suggestions.
 Landon Huffman replaced him in the No. 20 for Eldora.